-We record property and equipment assets at cost and depreciate them over their estimated useful lives using the straightline method.
+We record property and equipment assets at cost and depreciate them over their estimated useful lives using the straight-line method.
 Leasehold improvements are depreciated over the lesser of the term of the lease or the estimated useful life of the asset.
 Upon retirement or sale, the cost of assets disposed of and the related accumulated depreciation are removed from the accounts and any resulting gain or loss is credited or charged to earnings.
 Repair and maintenance costs are expensed as incurred.

-Construction-in-progress represents purchases of computer software and hardware associated with new internal system implementation projects which had not been placed in service at the respective balance sheet dates.
-We transferred these assets to the applicable property category on the date they are placed in service.
-There was no capitalized interest applicable to construction-in-progress for the years ended December 31, 2018, 2017 and 2016.
+Construction-in-progress primarily related to purchases of facilities and information technology assets which had not been placed in service at the respective balance sheet dates.
+We transfer these assets to the applicable property and equipment category on the date they are placed in service.
+There was no capitalized interest applicable to construction-in-progress for the years ended December 31, 2019, 2018 and 2017.